Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Related Works

 In recent years, with the advancement of LLMs and LLM Agents\cite{zhao2023survey, achiam2023gpt, xi2025rise}, agent-based defense methods have begun to emerge.
 For example, IDS-Agent\cite{li2025idsagent} constructs an LLM-based agent that integrates multiple model tools and external memory retrieval to achieve explainable intrusion detection in IoT.
-LLM4Game\cite{peng2025llm4game} is a MARL method based on knowledge injection, which uses strategy vectors generated by LLMs to dynamically adjust reward functions, significantly improving decision-making effectiveness against cloud storage ransomware attacks.
-These methods fully leverage the semantic understanding capabilities of LLMs.
-However, due to inherent limitations of LLMs, their in-depth application faces significant challenges.
+LLM4Game\cite{peng2025llm4game} is a MARL defense method based on knowledge injection, which uses strategy vectors generated by LLMs to dynamically adjust reward functions.
+However, due to inherent limitations of LLMs, their in-depth application faces challenges.
 First, LLMs have limitations in numerical computation\cite{mirzadeh2024gsm}, as their mathematical reasoning is not based on formal logic but on abstract probabilistic matching, making it difficult to reliably handle high-dimensional, dynamic network state spaces.
-For instance, LLMs may struggle to accurately interpret node connectivity represented by network adjacency matrices or calculate the shortest distance from attackers to critical assets, leading to inaccurate judgments of attack propagation trends.
-Second, LLMs are better at macro-level planning than constrained decision-making\cite{sun2023evaluating}, making it difficult to directly generate precise, executable defense commands.
-For example, even if an LLM can generate a tactical intent such as isolating the infected network segment, it may struggle to translate this into valid flow table modification commands that comply with the specific syntax of an SDN controller.
+For instance, LLMs may struggle to accurately interpret node connectivity represented by network adjacency matrices or calculate the shortest distance from attackers to critical assets.
+Second, LLMs are better at macro-level planning than constrained decision-making\cite{sun2023evaluating}, making it difficult to directly generate executable defense commands.
+For example, even if an LLM can generate a tactical intent such as isolating the infected network segment, it may struggle to translate this into valid flow table modification.

 Currently, no framework systematically addresses these challenges.
 To fill this research gap, the proposed CyberOps-Bots innovatively adopts a hierarchical LLM+RL architecture, combining the semantic understanding and planning capabilities of LLMs with the atomic defense action orchestration capabilities of RL in dynamic environments.
-The upper-layer LLM agent is responsible for understanding the offensive and defensive situation, tactical planning, and resource scheduling, while the lower-layer RL agents execute specific atomic defense actions.
-This approach leverages the strengths of LLMs while effectively circumventing their limitations, offering a new direction for building adaptive cloud network defense systems.
+The upper-layer LLM agent is responsible for understanding the attack-defense situation, tactical planning, and resource scheduling, while the lower-layer RL agents execute specific atomic defense actions.
+This approach leverages the strengths of LLMs while effectively circumventing their limitations, offering a new paradigm for building adaptive cloud network defense systems.

 To clearly demonstrate the coverage of adaptive capabilities in existing research, Table \ref{tab:works} summarizes the abilities of related works in addressing adaptability challenges A1–A4.
 As can be seen from the table, there is currently a lack of a complete solution capable of simultaneously meeting all four adaptability requirements mentioned above.